sergeyt/sergeyt.github.io/index.md

 ### 2007 - 2016, Full Stack Engineer, [DataWorks](http://dataworks.co/)

-I was being a part of super dev team that working on development of huge reporting system now called [Active Reports](https://www.grapecity.com/en/activereports).
+I was being a part of super dev team that working on development of huge reporting system called [Active Reports](https://www.grapecity.com/en/activereports).
 Here I've made a significant contribution rewriting report engine that dramatically boosts performance of the engine.

 ## Education